 Miracles from Heaven – Hollywood touches on digestive diseases

-You follow the mother and daughter to their trip to Boston’s Children Hospital to visit a specialist that deals with CIP.
-There is one point in the movie, where I will admit it, I started crying.
-The young girl is laying in her hospital bed crying, holding her stomach, because the pain is just overwhelming.
+You follow the mother and daughter on their trip to Boston’s Children Hospital to visit a specialist that deals with CIP.
+There is one point in the movie where I will admit it; I started crying.
+The young girl is lying in her hospital bed, crying, holding her stomach, because the pain is just overwhelming.
 And then this conversation happens, and I quote:

 Young Girl: “I want to die.
 I want to go to heaven where there is no pain.
 I’m sorry Mommy, I don’t want to make you sad.
 I just want it to be over.”

 Wow!
 I think a lot of us with Ulcerative Colitis or Crohn’s can really relate to this.
 I know I have personally been there, on the hospital bed, just wanting the pain to be over.
 At some point, all you can think about is the pain and it’s almost too overwhelming for a human to bear.

 The movie shows how the mother’s faith came into question as she didn’t know where to turn.
-Frustrated that God wouldn’t heal her child.
-After Anna has a freak accident, an extraordinary miracle unfolds in the wake of her dramatic rescue that leaves medical specialists mystified, her family restored and their community inspired.
+She was frustrated that God wouldn’t heal her child.
+After Anna has a freak accident, an extraordinary miracle unfolds in the wake of her dramatic rescue that leaves medical specialists mystified, her family restored, and their community inspired.

 How I related

 If you haven’t read my personal story of what I went through with Ulcerative Colitis, I encourage you to do so.
 As a Christian myself, I connected with this movie on so many levels.
-I felt like I have been that girl, and gone through the exact same experiences.
-I know what it is like to live in pain 24×7.
-People don’t realize how much your digestive system really can affect your entire existence if it isn’t working correctly.
+I felt like I have been that girl and gone through the same experiences.
+I know what it’s like to live in pain 24/7.
+People don’t realize how much your digestive system can affect your entire existence if it isn’t working correctly.